 EMAIL: deensharp AT gmail dot com

 Deen Sharp, PhD, is an LSE Fellow at the London School of Economics and Political Science in Geography and the Environment.
-He was previously a Fellow at the Aga Khan Program for Islamic Architecture at the Massachusetts Institute of Technology and the co-director of Terreform, Center for Advanced Urban Research, and.
-He is the co-editor of Beyond the Square: Urbanism and the Arab Uprisings (Urban Research: 2016) and Open Gaza (American University in Cairo Press: 2020).
+He was previously a Fellow at the Aga Khan Program for Islamic Architecture at the Massachusetts Institute of Technology and the co-director of Terreform, Center for Advanced Urban Research.
+He is the co-editor of Beyond the Square: Urbanism and the Arab Uprisings (Urban Research: 2016) and Open Gaza (American University in Cairo Press and Terreform: 2021).
 His most recent article was published in Progress in Human Geography Difference as practice: Diffracting geography and the area studies turn.
 His doctoral dissertation entitled, "Corporate Urbanization: Between the future and survival in Lebanon" focuses on the corporation and urban development in the Eastern Mediterranean.
 He is currently working on turning his dissertation into a book, provisionally entitled Capitalizing Urbanization: Between the Future and Survival in the Global Middle East.
 Previously, he was a freelance journalist and consultant based in Lebanon.
 He has written for a number of publications, including, Jadaliyya, Portal 9, MERIP, Arab Studies Journal and the Guardian.
 He has worked for several UN agencies, including UNDP and UN-Habitat, governments and international NGOs.